AnalyticsArtist/GettingCleaningData/CodeBook.md

 * tBodyAccJerk-min()-X:  Smallest value in array of tBodyAccJerk for X
 * tBodyAccJerk-min()-Y:  Smallest value in array of tBodyAccJerk for Y
 * tBodyAccJerk-min()-Z:  Smallest value in array of tBodyAccJerk for Z
-* tBodyAccJerk-sma():  Signal magnitude area of tBodyAccJerk for
+* tBodyAccJerk-sma():  Signal magnitude area of tBodyAccJerk
 * tBodyAccJerk-energy()-X:  Energy measure.
 Sum of the squares divided by the number of values.  of tBodyAccJerk for X
 * tBodyAccJerk-energy()-Y:  Energy measure.
 Sum of the squares divided by the number of values.  of tBodyAccJerk for Y
 * tBodyAccJerk-energy()-Z:  Energy measure.
 Sum of the squares divided by the number of values.  of tBodyAccJerk for Z